abbgrade/Docker-PowerShell/README.md

 questions or comments.

 ## Compilation
-### Before Compiling: Git submodules for Docker.DotNet
-This project uses Docker.DotNet as a git submodule (`git submodule --help` to view manual pages for submodule).
-When first starting a new clone of Docker.Powershell, this requires one-time initializtion of the submodule with `git submodule update --init` to prepare the directories used by the submodule.
-When making changes to Docker.PowerShell that use corresponding changes made to Docker.DotNet master branch, use `git submodule update --remote` to sync the submodule to the latest in master, and include the updated commit id for the submodule in the changes submitted to Docker.Powershell.

 ### Compiling with DotNet CLI
 To compile this project, you need the following:
 * A recent build of the [.NET Core SDK](https://github.com/dotnet/cli/releases)